Trip is a man with 3 first names as his moniker. A veteran. A proud man. He’s coming to the end of his battle with COPD.

 He’s as skinny as a rail as the fight to breathe is stripping the fat from his body.
 He’s in tremendous pain from tumors in his lungs pressing on his heart and lungs.
 And he’s spending every day waiting to die when it’s not yet his time.

-The man has lost well over 60 pound on his 6 foot 2 frame, but at 149 pounds he’s still getting up and driving and being ornery with his wife.
+The man has lost well over 60 pounds on his 6 foot 2 frame, but at 149 pounds he’s still getting up and driving and being ornery with his wife.

 We have a group chat, a bunch of us from the COPD site, and Trip is expecting that his scans on Friday to see what’s going on with his heart and lungs will offer new hope for surgery.
 Even though he’s been told that he’s too frail to operate on.
 Even though they have been telling him for months that his only hope for pain management is hospice.